thegavereguy/parallel-computing-assignment/README.md

     - `1`: -O1 optimization
     - `2`: -O2 optimization
 - `CLEAR_RESULTS`:
-    - `0`: The results from the last runs are kept or overwritten if the optimization level or thread count is unchaged.
+    - `0`: The results from the last runs are kept or overwritten if the optimization level or thread count is unchanged.
     - `1`: All the previous results are cleared.

 The *number of threads* used for each iteration can be modifying the values in the `threads` bash array to adapt the execution to the host machine; the default value of `( 1 2 4 8 16 )`, executed each benchmark routing 5 times, respectively with 1, 2, 4, 8 and 16 threads.